The List of Rihanna Albums in Order of Release Date

 How many albums does Rihanna have?

-All Rihanna Albums in Order: Check Out The List of Rihanna Albums in Order of Release Here!
+The List of Rihanna Albums in Order of Release Date

 Here is the list of Rihanna Album in Order of Release Date: